Sesa1988/android-scrolling-issue/README.md

 **Steps to reproduce**
 - Start app in devmode
 - Go to Market
-- Peform a scroll gesture with little more pressure and faster
+- Peform a scroll gesture with little more pressure and faster (smaller drag gestures perform normal)

 **Result**
 - Lists gets scrolled way to fast and scrolls almost with out a stop